 Body Type and Weight

 Larger side sleepers should be seeking a mattress with a thicker comfort layer; this should ensure that they don’t “bottom out” on the mattress and feel pressure points.
-Four of these nine mattresses meet this criterium and should be an exceptional match for larger side sleepers.
+Four of these ten mattresses meet this criterium and should be an exceptional match for larger side sleepers.

 The excellent thing about the Helix bed is their customization and mattress options; they make mattresses for all different types of sleepers, large people included.
 The Helix Plus is their model designed with heavy sleepers in mind and should be a good match for those who sleep on their sides.